IDoCodingStuffs/python-doodles/freeform-log.md

 ### 10 PM
 Well forget the UNet backbone.
 I will try to use that new public solution with 0.84 score.
 No need to reinvent the wheel, let me learn the timm model and make architecture changes later.

+### 11 PM
+Manage to have it at least start running.
+Trains pretty fast with batch size 16.
+I'll call it a day after it finishes training, takes just 1 hr.

+## 6/21
+### 1 PM
+Okay time to try labeling all levels.
+If it trains with just 3 labels, it should train with more ideally.